 Eligibility

-Any doctoral student that successfully defended their thesis between Sept 1, and August 31 of the most recent academic year, and was supervised (or co-supervised) by a faculty member from an AARMS member university Mathematics and/or Statistics Department is eligible for this award.
+Any doctoral student that successfully defended their thesis between Sept 1, and August 31 in either of the two most recent academic years, and was supervised (or co-supervised) by a faculty member from an AARMS member university Mathematics and/or Statistics Department is eligible for this award.

 Selection criteria